WomenAndTech/WomenAndTech/README.md

 3. Art-Directed / Custom Content

 As mentioned above, you can overwrite an interview, post, or page with your own custom HTML, append a custom stylesheet or javascript file to it.
-Stylesheets and JS files inherit from what's already on the page (base.css for the base styles / jQuery and Bootstrap Javascript files that come with the theme)
+Stylesheets and JS files inherit from what's already on the page (`themes/roots/assets/css/base.css` for the base styles / jQuery and Bootstrap Javascript files that come with the theme)

 To work with your own custom content (HTML) or update existing custom content first create or find the Interview/Post/Page that uses it in the Wordpress interface.
 Here, below the regular WYSIWYG editor you'll see 3 drop downs to select custom files to be used.
-Those options are listings of the files found in `/custom-content,` `/custom-css,` `/custom-js` in the roots theme folder.
+Those options are listings of the files found in `/custom-content`, `/custom-css`, `/custom-js` in the roots theme folder.

 These files must be .php, .css. and .js files.
 PHP extension files contant HTML, but can also contain PHP if you want something fancy or to use Wordpress' built in functions (see `past-interviews.php`)